Have the freshest free hiking tips sent to you each month!

 OK, I admit it.

-I had high hopes for hiking with dogs, in the form of a mixed breed shelter rescue named Cleo.
+I had high hopes for taking my dog hiking, in the form of a mixed breed shelter rescue named Cleo.

 Maybe even unrealistic expectations about hiking with dogs.